[Updated April 24, 2023]

 One of our favorite Blue Ridge activities, picking apples at Mercier Orchards was also the first thing we ever did as a family in the North Georgia mountain town.

-But the 20+ varieties found in the Mercier apple orchard aren’t the only highlight of this beloved Blue Ridge attraction.
+But the 20+ varieties found in the Mercier apple orchards aren’t the only highlight of this beloved Blue Ridge attraction.
 Their “U-Pick” offerings also include strawberries, blueberries, peaches, and blackberries.

-Other activities include a tractor tour of the apple orchards, a farm winery and tasting room, a restaurant, and a store selling everything from fresh North GA apples and their famous fried apple pies to hard apple cider, jams and preserves, and more.
+Other activities include a tractor tour of the apple orchards, a farm winery and tasting room, restaurants, and a store selling everything from fresh North GA apples and their famous fried apple pies to hard apple cider, jams and preserves, and more.

 2. Celebrate Christmas in Blue Ridge